mtordal/DAT110-Project2/README.md

 #### Sensor device implementation

-The skeleton of the sensor device implementation can be found in the `SensorDevice.java` class.
+The skeleton of the sensor device implementation can be found in the `TemperatureDevice.java` class.
 You are required to complete the implementation such that the sensor device connects to a broker, runs in a loop `COUNT`-times where it publishes to a *temperature* topic.
 After that the sensor device should disconnect from the broker.

 #### Display device implementation